qwo/blog/content/post/run-java-in-sublime.md

-title: Run Java in Sublime
++++
-date: 2014-01-29 22:09:25
+title = "Run Java in Sublime:" date = "2014-01-29T22:09:25:"
-tags: Sublime
++++
 ---
 This is for mac on sublime.

 It makes it a bit easier to build and run java everytime you compile.
 Speeds up from moving to terminal each time.

 ***using sublime or text editor is sometimes unmanagable for java but the anti-eclipse club is strong...***